 Yes.
 Any business with employees in Illinois that does not offer or contribute to a qualified retirement plan, had at least 5 employees in every quarter of the previous year, and has been in business for at least 2 years will be required to facilitate the Illinois Secure Choice program for its employees.
 The goal is to make the process simple, clear, and easy.
 During each employer registration phase, the State will monitor compliance, reach out to employers, and provide technical assistance to help them meet deadlines and requirements.
 Employers who do not comply with the Illinois Secure Choice Savings Program Act may be subject to fines and penalties as described in 820 ILCS 80/85.

-An employer-sponsored retirement plan includes a plan qualified under Internal Revenue Code sections:
+A qualified retirement plan includes a plan qualified under Internal Revenue Code sections:

 It does not include payroll deduction IRAs.